manuxi/SuluEventBundle/README.md

 - Possibility to assign a contact as author
 - Twig Extension for resolving events / get a list of events
-- Events for displaying Activities and more...
+- Events for displaying Activities
+- Search indexes
+  - refresh whenever entity is changed
+  - distinct between normal and draft and more...

-The news and their meta information is translatable.
+The events and their meta information is translatable.

 It contains an example twig template.

-The events and their meta information is translatable.

 Please feel comfortable submitting feature requests.
 This bundle is still in development.
 Use at own risk 🤞🏻